documentationfor yFiles for HTML 3.0.0.1

 Defines a set of specific graph items that must be part of any intersection.
 Other intersections are discarded.

 A sample with many overlaps.
-Only two (red and yellow) are detected, since only one node is specified as affected in affectedItems.
+Only two (red and yellow) are detected because only one node is specified as affected in affectedItems.

 intersections affected items

-More generally, the graph can also be reduced to a subset of nodes and/or edges via properties subgraphNodes and subgraphEdges.
-In that case ignored items are really not in the graph during the algorithm execution.
+More generally, the graph can also be reduced to a subset of nodes and/or edges using properties subgraphNodes and subgraphEdges.
+In that case, ignored items are not present in the graph during the algorithm execution.
 Therefore, intersections of affected items with those ignored ones are not found.

-The intersection algorithm does not explicitly consider the graph items of type IBend, IPort and IStripe.
+The intersection algorithm does not explicitly consider graph items of type IBend, IPort, and IStripe.
 Ports and bends are implicitly taken into account since each edge segment is considered.
 However, they are never returned as the involved items in an Intersection instance.

 Working with the Result